i-e-b/SnivellingGit/README.md

 ### Todo

 * angle limit of branching line
+* only show complex ancestry lines on hover / select?
 * filter dead branches and redundant tags (like remote heads and when remotes match local)
 * Move head (checkout)
 * Add files ; commit ; push